exploitagency/rfcat-rolljam/README.md

 Many may say it is unethical to release this code.
 I do not believe that is the case as this code is based off of two projects that are already publicly available on Github that allow you to perform a rolljam like attack, it was just fairly clunky to do so, this script simply combines everything into a single script that automates the process.
 It is up to you to follow all of the laws in your area.
-Jamming a signal is not legal in many areas, although it could be argued that this is simply transmitting garbage vs jamming, whats the difference?
+Jamming a signal is not legal in many areas, although it could be argued that this is simply transmitting vs jamming, whats the difference?
 The author(s) of this code take no responsibility for your use or misuse of the script.
 If you choose to actually use the code you should do so in a controlled environment and only on equipment that you own.
 Please follow all local, state, federal, and international, and religious laws.